Laurence Sullivan

 Founded in 2012, The Bookends Review is an independent creative arts journal dedicated to bringing you the best original fiction, nonfiction, poetry, interviews, essays, book reviews, and visual/musical works from around the world.

 This anthology comprises a collection of the best pieces published by 'The Bookends Review' in 2019.
-At over 200 pages, it's by far their lengthiest anthology yet!

 My Flash Fiction: Her Big Day is published inside.